google/dspl/docs/dspl2-spec.md

 ```
 {
   "@type": "StatisticalAnnotation",
-  "@id": "#footnote=p",
+  "@id": "#annotation=p",
   "dataset": "#europe_unemployment",
   "description": "This value is a projection.",
   "codeValue": "p"
 }
 ```

-For examples of defining footnotes, see section, “[Footnotes - Examples - Defining Footnotes](#defining-footnotes)”
+For examples of defining annotations, see section, “[Annotations - Examples - Defining Annotations](#defining-annotations)”

 ### DimensionValue